markmelnic/carsen-desktop/README.md

  * threading
  * csv

 Not all come standart with python, so if you are using the 1st installation method make sure to have them installed.
-Or just don't bother and follow installation method 2.
+Or just don't bother and follow installation method number 2.

 ## Installation
-#### 1st method
+#### First method
 1. clone all github files into a folder
 2. inside that, create more folders to follow the structure: